Yesterday Governor Murphy’s social media account endorsed the NJ legalization referendum via social media, along with the NJ Dems today.

 Now that a deal has been made and signed into law as next year’s budget that included the millionaire’s tax, it is possible things will change in Trenton.
 The question is, what sort of change.

-In addition to announcing his public support for cannabis, the New Jersey Democratic State Committee (NJDSC) sent out an email in favor of legalization written by Governor Murphy.
+In addition to announcing his public support for cannabis, the New Jersey Democratic State Committee (NJDSC) sent out an email in favor of the NJ legalization referendum written by Governor Murphy.

 In the email, Murphy points to the great injustice of Black and Hispanics being arrested far more than whites.
 He cites 35,000 a year, which comes out to 95.8 people arrested a day.

 “Legalization would right those wrongs while also spurring massive economic development opportunities, job creation, and new tax revenue,” Murphy said.

 Governor Murphy also pointed out that cannabis prohibition is quite costly.

 “New Jersey spends about $147 million a year on the legal processing of marijuana possession and makes 35,000 annual arrests.
 Using our public safety dollars for marijuana arrests doesn’t make us any safer.
 By legalizing adult-use marijuana, we can free up police resources to focus on serious, violent and unsolved crimes.
 And reinvest those saved dollars into social services,” he said.

 “Our current marijuana laws can ruin lives based on one decision.
 Under current law, a person can land in jail over marijuana.
 With a criminal record that stigmatizes them for life and can make it harder to get a job, an apartment, or a credit card; to adopt a child; or to visit one’s own children.
 Legalization has the potential to remove unfairly harsh punishments now suffered by entire families due to marijuana offenses,” he said.